djdiox/diox-website/README.md

 ## CI / CD

-Continous Integration will be available over gitlab (coming soon).
-Infos will be available in `gitlab-ci.yml`
+Continous Integration will be available over [GitLab Jobs](https://gitlab.com/djdiox/diox-website/-/jobs).
+Currently the automatic build is configured via `gitlab-ci.yml`.

+First we use a pre configured karma docker image.
+Then install yarn, and the dependencies of the Project.
+If that is done sucessfully, the unit & e2e will run.

+Finally it builds all necessary files into `docs/` folder and delivers it as artifcats.
+GitLab will store the artifacts for 14 days.

 ## Firebase